CanopyTax/redux-phunk/README.md

 ## Phunks??
 That's not even a word!
 "Phunks" are objects which complement actions.
 They are a way of waiting for asynchronous code (such as ajax, setTimeout, etc) before dispatching actions.

-To use phunks, simply dispatch an array of objects where at least one of the objects has a `name` and `phunk` property.
-The `name` is just a string, and the `phunk` property is a function that returns an asynchronous value, such as a Promise or a (single-valued) Observable.
+To use phunks, dispatch an array of objects where at least one of the objects has a `name` and `phunk` property.
+The `name` is just a string, and `phunk` is a function that returns an asynchronous value, such as a Promise or a (single-valued) Observable.

 Examples:

 ```js
 // es2016